pulseshift/openui5-gulp-starter-kit/README.md

 Afterwards, the production app build can be tested by run `yarn gulp testDist`.
 The app should open in your browser automatically, otherwise open: `http://localhost:3000`

+Info: To get a more detailed logging, just use `yarn build:verbose` instead.

 ### Contributing & Troubleshooting

 Contributions, questions and comments are all welcome and encouraged.